SinghxRaj/-AdventCalendar/README.md

 ## Description
 This repo will contain the problems that I solve for each year of the AdventOfCode.
 While I may not solve every problem, I make sure to have my solution on here for the problems that I do solve.
-This is mostly an opportunity for me to look back on the problems I have solved through the years.
+This is mostly an opportunity for me to look back on the problems I have solved through the years and see my progress/improvement.